caramel-juni/juni-console-blog/content/posts/future-posts/Tests to run on a used Laptop/used-laptop-tests.md

 - Download [sandisk dashboard](https://support-en.sandisk.com/app/answers/detailweb/a_id/31759) (as secure erase on SSDs is built into the drive firmware — resets all NAND cells back to factory state instantly, no hours of zero-writing and does not wear out the drive) & create bootable USB image to securely erase.
 Boot into this, and select the desired disk (by `SN`), and then erase!
 Should only take a few seconds.
 	- **Note** - make sure you **know the target-to-erase device serial number**, as this tool will only let you select the disk by `SN` and you... don't want to erase your boot drive.
 Trust me on that.
-- Once it's been wiped & is done, reboot into your `OS`.
+- Once it's been wiped & is done, reboot into your `OS` & check it shows up!